Global arrogance: Origin and uses

 About the US' supposed global arrogance, Diana Zoelle and Jyl J. Josephson write arrogance is usually conceived in the context of foreign policy but US domestic poverty policies could be a sign of a failed hegemony and a government that is unable to provide basic resources in terms of jobs and social services for a large part of its population.
 According to Zoelle and Josephson, the costs of the Global War on Terrorism are used to justify the reduction of social spending at home.

+The prominent Iranian cleric, Hossein Noori Hamadani, once described 7th-century Medina as "the center of Zionists" and portrayed the mass killing of its Jewish inhabitants as a necessary step to strengthen Islam and crush "the bastion of global arrogance."

 In 2021, Foreign Policy accused the People's Republic of China (PRC) of global arrogance, arguing the PRC government is repeating American mistakes.

-The term "World Series Syndrome" refers to the arrogance of the US's domestic baseball championship being called the World Series despite only US teams taking part.
+The term "World Series Syndrome" refers to the arrogance of the American domestic baseball championship being called the World Series despite only US teams taking part, until 1969, when the Canadian Montreal Expos were admitted.

 Arguments

 According to Daniel E. Price, globalization is considered in many countries of the Islamic world as a tool for American domination that must be resisted.
 In her book, The Soul of Justice, Cynthia Willett writes:

 We fear Islamic fundamentalists because they threaten violence in the name of unyielding principles.
 We refuse, however, to understand how economic and cultural forces of powerful nations may damage citizens of weaker nations by destroying their culture and livelihood, and by rendering their nations dependent upon foreign powers.

 Willett quotes Thomas Friedman, whom she says provides insight into anti-Western sentiment by pointing to the zeal behind Western discourse, as saying:

 According to Thomas Friedman, globalization leads to global arrogance based on soft power (culture, technology and economy) rather than occupation and imperialism.
 US efforts to avoid international scrutiny and refuse to sign international treaties on global warming or the International Criminal Court, according to Barber, are viewed as signs of arrogance and imperialist intentions.
 Yusuf al-Qaradawi, an Islamist scholar, argues that "globalization means the imposition of US hegemony.
 Any state that rebels or sings to a different tune must be punished by blockades, military threats, or direct attack as happened with Sudan, Iraq, Iran and Libya."
 The imposition involves a US culture "based on materialism, self-interest and unrestrained freedoms."
 Thus, US-led globalization is driven by the "unjustified arrogance and conceit" of the Pharaoh, persecuting humanity to benefit a tiny minority."

-Ali Farazmand believes current global stereotypes against Islam by the US government, and the media and corporate organizations, which are predominantly Christian, have created a global image of Muslims as terrorists and the people of the Middle East as fanatics who should be enlightened by Judaeo-Christianity.
+Ali Farazmand believes current global stereotypes against Islam by the United States government, and the media and corporate organizations, which are predominantly Christian, have created a global image of Muslims as terrorists and the people of the Middle East as fanatics who should be enlightened by Judaeo-Christianity.
 Farazmand says this ideological, global, political propaganda against Islam serves only global arrogance, global religious divisions, and enmity between nations, and "promotes the global arrogance of self-declared Christian superiority".